microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 <details><summary>Click to see detailed steps for Enabling Semantic Search </summary>
 &nbsp;<br/>

-After deploying the solution, you can optionally enable the semantic search capability on your Azure Cognitive Search Index.
-In Azure Cognitive Search, semantic search measurably improves search relevance by using language understanding to rerank search results and can enable more relevant and meaningful results while searching the mined insights in this solution.\
+After deploying the solution accelerator, you can optionally enable the semantic search capability on your Azure Cognitive Search Index.
+In Azure Cognitive Search, semantic search measurably improves search relevance by using language understanding to re-rank search results and can enable more relevant and meaningful results while searching the mined insights.\
 \
 Note: This capability is in Public Preview and is not available in all regions.
 Additional charges may be applicable if you enable this